dmtrbch/blockchain-developer-bootcamp-final-project/README.md

 ## Project Description

-Decentralized Application that allows the user to deposit/withdraw funds, to/from the casino, and place bets, depending if the number chosen by the roulette is red or black.
+Decentralized Application that allows the user to deposit/withdraw funds, to/from the casino, and place bets, depending on the number chosen by the roulette (whether it's red or black).
 User must deposit a funds first in order to be able to place bets.
 If the user wins he gets betAmount*2 (the coefficient on betting on black or red is 2), and the same amount is withdrawn from the Casino reserve.
 In the opposite case the the funds are deposited to the Casino reserve and withdrawn from the user.

 For generating a random number we are using Chainlink VRF as a source of randomness.
-Please be aware that it takes time for the bet to be processed, since the generation of the number is a separate transaction.
+Please be aware that it takes time for the bet to be processed, since the generation of the number is a separate transaction handeled by ChainLink Oracle.
 Sometimes it might take up to 2 minutes.

 This is a European style roulette which means there are 37 numbers, from 0 to 36, with only one 0.